ayush855-cloud/Social-Connect/README.md

 # Social-Connect
-Here is the link for the social connect web app
+Here is the DEMO link for the social connect web app

 https://ayushsocialconnect.herokuapp.com/